OneKey-Network/addressability-framework/mvp-spec/operator-design.md

 end
 ```

-## Designed protocol
+## Designed solution

-This protocol:
+The designed solution is a protocol:

 ✅ reduces the server to server (S2S) calls to a minimum, making nodes more reliable.